Silvano Vos

 Silvano Cliff Robbie Vos (born 16 March 2005) is a Dutch professional footballer who plays as a midfielder for club Milan Futuro, the reserve team of club AC Milan.
+He is a former Dutch youth international.

 Club career

 Ajax

 Starting the 2021–22 season as a regular with the Ajax youth team, most notably in the UEFA Youth League, Silvano Vos made his professional debut for Jong Ajax on 4 February 2022, replacing Youri Baas during a 2–1 home Eerste Divisie win against Jong AZ.

 On 21 July 2023, Vos' contract with Ajax was extended to 2028.

 On 21 September 2023, he made his professional debut with Ajax senior team at UEFA Europa League.

 AC Milan

 On 30 August 2024, Vos moved to Italy, and joined Serie A club AC Milan for a €3 million estimated fee on a five-year contract, he was assigned to the newly created reserve team Milan Futuro.

 He made his debut with Milan Futuro on 1 September 2024, coming on as a substitute for Demirel Hodžić at the 46th minute, on a 1–1 home draw Serie C Group B match against Carpi.

 Vos received his first call-up with AC Milan on 15 December 2024, as an unused substitute for a 0–0 home draw Serie A match against Genoa, simultaneously celebrating the club's 125th anniversary.

+After missing out the whole 2025–26 season with Milan Futuro, he started during the 3–1 home loss first round Coppa Italia Serie D match against Sant'Angelo, on 29 August 2026.
+Eight days later he started with the team once again, and scored the third goal (his first with the club) during a 4–3 home win Serie D match against Caldiero Terme on the league's opening match for the 2026–27 season, on September 6th.